stormpath/stormpath-sdk-java/extensions/spring/docs/source/registration.rst

 #.
 On the Directory Workflows screen, the 'Verification Email' workflow is shown first.
 Ensure that you

    #.
 Enable the workflow, and
    #.
 Change the 'Link Base URL' text field to equal the fully qualified URL of your application's :ref:`verify link base URL <verify link base url>`.
-The plugin's default context-relative path for this feature is ``/verify``, implying a base URL (for example, during localhost testing) of ``http://localhost:8080/verify``.
+The default context-relative path for this feature is ``/verify``, implying a base URL (for example, during localhost testing) of ``http://localhost:8080/verify``.

    .. image:: /_static/console-directory-workflows-ann.png